-The evenness of our charred finish as well as well as being able to char right in the shadow line of our Trendplank profile (see diagram below) is what sets us apart.
-Any part of the timber that is not charred properly will weather unevenly, meaning that your façade will eventually have areas that are not charred after being exposed to the weather for a few months which is not aesthetically appealing.
-The uneven charred surfaced on some products manufactured by others are often covered up with a black stain.
-Our product is black because it's charred evenly.
+What sets us apart from other charred timber suppliers is our ability to char the right in the shadow line of our Trendplank profile and the evenness of our charring result.

+Any part of the timber that is not charred properly will weather unevenly, meaning that your facade will eventually have areas that are patchy without char, after being exposed to the weather for a few months.
+The uneven charred surfaced on some products manufactured by others suppliers in the industry are often covered up with a black stain.